mschuessler/mschuessler.github.io/_posts/2014-11-27-Mobile Spatial Tracking.md

 These two issues will influence the user experience and performance tremendously.
 Said in other words: you loose that 35% when you use one of the above solutions.
 So i am still waiting for someone to come up with a solution, so that we can get rid of the bulky OptiTrackSystem

 # How long until we have device intrinsic spatial tracking?
-The far most promising solution could Project Tango by Google.
-As experts in Computer Vison and Robotics are working on it, i am really exited about this project.
+The far most promising solution could be [Project Tango](https://www.google.com/atap/projecttango/#project) by ATAP (Google).
+As experts in Computer Vision and Robotics are working on it, i am really exited about this project.
 However i wonder what the accuracy of the spatial localization will be like.
 I am convinced it take quite a high accuracy to make the dynamic peephole metaphor work.

 <iframe width="560" height="315" src="//www.youtube.com/embed/44vppay5UDc?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Cheaper external tracking
-Next week i will extend this article on external tracking solutions - yes i know there not mobile, but they will still enable more people to get there hands on spatially aware devices
+Next week i will extend this article on external tracking solutions - yes i know they are not mobile, but they will still enable more people to get there hands on spatially aware devices